opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 # Compliance with OCP Tenants
 ## Openness
-The SMC V1.0 specification proposes an ecosystem-enabling set of requirements for peripherals to enable management compatibility between open systems.
+The document proposes an ecosystem-enabling set of requirements for peripherals to enable management compatibility between open systems.
 This allows interoperability between various device classes and host systems.

 ## Efficiency
 OEMs invest time to create specifications for industry Independent Hardware Vendors (IHVs) which must be implemented in order to support proper management by the host.
 IHVs invest time working with multiple OEMs to implement those requirements.
 The goal of the SMC specification is to standardize those various work streams into a single public OCP specification where both OEM and IHV can more effectively promulgate these requirements.
 Additionally, multi-vendor customer environments will benefit from the efficiencies achieved through increased device interoperability and the utilization of a common code base for system management.

 ## Impact
-The SMC represents a single set of OCP device manageability requirements allowing for IHV ease of development, time to market, and effective use of engineering resources.
-Device management ASICs could be developed allowing multiple IHVs to leverage a standardized SMC component providing consistent management across device classes.
+This document represents a single set of OCP device manageability requirements allowing for IHV ease of development, time to market, and effective use of engineering resources.
+Device management ASICs could be developed allowing multiple IHVs to leverage a standardized auxiliary management controller component providing consistent management across device classes.

 ## Scale
 Large scale deployments benefit from the standardization of management capability across multiple device classes, server and device vendors which this specification provides.

 Redfish, RDE and PLDM DMTF standards for management are utilized allowing for a common set of APIs and management tools regardless of hardware or software environment or size of server deployment.

 ## Sustainability
 Between customers’ sustainability initiatives and demands to control energy consumption and costs, the ability to report, analyze and actuate server power usage data has become a key initiative.

 The creation of a truly interoperable telemetry environment will allow businesses to datacenters, no matter the size, to more effectively meet sustainability targets.
-SMC thermal and power management capabilities can be utilized to enable this goal of minimizing power requirements and overall energy usage
+Auxiliary management controller thermal and power management capabilities can be utilized to enable this goal of minimizing power requirements and overall energy usage

 # Change Log